jtholloran/shots/README.md

 #### How it Works

-Insert five screenshots of your iPhone app into [Sketch](https://www.sketchapp.com/) symbols at both iPhone 6/7/8 and iPhone X sizes.
+Insert ten screenshots of your iPhone app into [Sketch](https://www.sketchapp.com/) symbols at both iPhone 6/7/8 and iPhone XS sizes.

 <img src="promo/instructions.jpg">

-Edit or add to five additional symbols containing backgrounds and captions.
+Edit or add to ten additional symbols containing backgrounds and captions.

 <img src="promo/symbols.jpg">